Joanne Froggatt: Career

 In 2017, Froggatt appeared in the lead role of schoolteacher Laura Neilson in the six-part thriller mini-series Liar on ITV.
 Her character awakens, convinced that she was raped by respected surgeon Andrew Earlham (Ioan Gruffudd), who is also the father of one of her students, even though she cannot remember the incident, nor does forensic evidence bear out her version of events.
 The series aired in the US on SundanceTV.

 Froggatt began performances on 25 February 2019 as Frances Thorpe in the thriller Alys, Always, at the Bridge Theatre in London.
 The play was directed by Nicholas Hytner and written by Lucinda Coxon, and based on the book by Harriet Lane.

 In 2022, she starred in Last Light, an apocalyptic thriller TV series on Peacock.

+In 2025, Froggatt began playing a major role as Jan DaSouza wife of Tom Hardy's character m, Harry DaSouza in MTV films hit drama Mobland.

 Personal life

 Froggatt married long-time boyfriend James Cannon in a private ceremony in October 2012.
-In February 2020, she confirmed they had separated.
+In February 2020, she confirmed they had separated, described as a divorce by 2022.

 In 2013, Froggatt became an ambassador for global children's charity Plan UK's "Because I Am a Girl" campaign.

+At the 2024 Into Film Awards in London, Froggatt revealed her pregnancy.
+She has one child, a girl, born in September 2024.
+She has not revealed the identity of the father.